14.01 Governor; residence; office; authority to protect life, liberty, and property.

 (c) Make findings and recommendations regarding suicide prevention programs and activities.
-The council shall prepare an annual report and present it to the Governor, the President of the Senate, and the Speaker of the House of Representatives by January 1, each year.
+The council shall prepare an annual report and present it to the Governor, the President of the Senate, and the Speaker of the House of Representatives by January 1, 2008, and each year thereafter.
 The annual report must describe the status of existing and planned initiatives identified in the statewide plan for suicide prevention and any recommendations arising therefrom.

 (2) MEMBERSHIP.—The Suicide Prevention Coordinating Council shall consist of 27 voting members and one nonvoting member. (a) Thirteen members shall be appointed by the director of the Statewide Office for Suicide Prevention and shall represent the following organizations:

 1. The Florida Association of School Psychologists.

 3. The Suicide Prevention Action Network USA.

 4. The Florida Initiative of Suicide Prevention.

 6. The American Foundation of Suicide Prevention.